Learning the OT tool

 - Bad Pixels

 - Short Red Camera unavailable: During the GNIRS disassembly in sumer 2012 one of the lenses in the short red camera (0.15"/pixel, 3-5 microns) was found to have cracked.
 It was concluded that it was too risky to leave the lens in the instrument, and was removed.
-A replacement lens has arrived but has not yet been installed.
+A replacement lens has arrived but has not yet been installed as of spring 2022.
 In many cases programs designed for use with the short red camera camera can be modified to use the long red camera without significant degradation of the science .

 - Degraded resolution of 32 l/mm grating: When used with the 2 pixel wide slits (i.e., the 0.30" slit + short cameras, or the 0.10" slit + long cameras) the 32 l/mm grating produces spectra with somewhat lower resolution than previously.
 Values of R for this grating and the 0.3" slit should be ~1800, but are currently ~1300-1400 (see footnote h in the GNIRS spectroscopy table).
 It is thought that this is caused by slight deformation of the grating due to mechanical strain induced by the grating mount.
-It will be addressed the next time GNIRS undergoes is warmed up for extensive engineering and maintenance).
 The degradation is much less with wider slits.

 - Radioactive lenses: Until Semester 2012B long integrations resulted in frames being peppered with spikes, due to the low- refractive index layers of the anti-reflection (radioative) thorium coatings on most of the lenses in use in GNIRS contain at the time.
 The effect was by far most severe when using either short camera, because the last lens in the train is close to the array.
 During the GNIRS upgrade and maintenance work during the summer and fall of 2012 the last lens in the short blue camera was replaced by one which has non-radioactive coatings.
 The hit rate on the array with this camera has been reduced by a factor of ~40 compared with with the previous camera, and is now ~ 0.01/sec.
 The result of each hit is a spike plus halo with dimensions as large as 5x5 pixels.
 (3x3 and 4x4 are more common).
 Spikes may be removed during data reduction.